joyzoursky/docker-python-chromedriver/README.md

 - `3.6-alpine3.7-selenium`
 - `2.7-alpine3.7`
 - `2.7-alpine3.7-selenium`

-run the followings in your terminal:
+Run the followings in your terminal:

 ```
 $ cd [your working directory]